plant720/Yu-Lab/content/authors/Zizhen-Tang/_index.md

 ---
 <div style="text-align: justify;">

-TANG Zizhen (唐子臻)is a Master's student in Yu Lab, supervised by Prof. Yu, specializing in bioinformatics and computational biology.
+TANG Zizhen (唐子臻) is a Master's student in Yu Lab, supervised by Prof. Yu, specializing in bioinformatics and computational biology.
 His primary research focus is the recovery of fine-grained phylogenetic information, with a goal to shed light on the intricate dynamics of molecular evolution.
-As a pastime, he tells a hefty amount of dad jokes in the lab.
+As a pastime, he triggers obscure software bugs, nitpicks about grammar (should I say pastime*s*?), tells a hefty amount of dad jokes in the lab, and pets feral domestic geese.

 </div>